ebiose-ai/ebiose/README.md

 is compatible with your preferred provider [here](https://python.langchain.com/docs/integrations/providers/).

 # 🔍 Observability

+> 🚨 **Langfuse Version Warning**: Ebiose currently uses Langfuse version 2.x.x.
+Updating to Langfuse 3.x.x is planned but not yet implemented due to compatibility issues.
+See [Issue #28](https://github.com/ebiose-ai/ebiose/issues/28) for details.

 Ebiose uses Langfuse's `@observe` decorator to be able to observe nested agent's traces.
 LangFuse can be easily self-hosted.